djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 ### [Moneyball promotes the use of analytics in baseball, thus ruining the sport.](#table-of-contents) {#moneyball-promotes-analytics}

+The critique is that *Moneyball* helped mainstream a front-office style tied to more strikeouts, walks, and home runs, fewer balls in play, longer games, and shifts that many fans experience as less action on the field.
+Figures inside that movement, including Theo Epstein and Bill James, have said publicly that analytics-driven optimization has hurt the game's aesthetic.

-The analytics revolution was already underway before Moneyball.
+It's important to note that the analytics revolution was already underway before Moneyball.
 The book brought it into mainstream consciousness rather than creating it.
 Allan Roth served as baseball's first team statistician with the Brooklyn Dodgers from 1947–1964, tracking advanced metrics like OBP and developing situational statistics.
 Earnshaw Cook's 1964 book "Percentage Baseball" was the first full-length sabermetrics work, while Bill James began publishing Baseball Abstracts in 1977, coining "sabermetrics" in 1980.

 To understand baseball's numerical history, you can go back even further.
 Henry Chadwick, an English cricket lover enchanted by the new American sport, created the first box score for a Brooklyn Excelsiors game in 1859, establishing the systematic tracking that made all future analytics possible.